JaredMcB/DDRM/ResearchJournal.md

 ## UQ meeting notes
 First things to do for next time:
 * In order to more deeply investigate the reliability of my implementation of the CKMS factorization algorithm, I will investigate the one step prediction error and test if that is orthogonal to the predictors.
 I will do this for all the models I've looked at so far especially the KSE.
-* Test the WF for higher order ARMA models.
+* Test the WF for higher order ARMA models. *done: Sept 30, 2020*

 2:54 PM - Goal for the day: **Clean up examples and run them with new code** First I will try to get Julia 1.5 on Jupyter notebook